alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020/2020-09-11-tijaniyyah.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "The Ruling on Tijaniyyah Sufi Order"
-hijri: Muharram 22, 1442
+hijri: "Muharram 22, 1442"
-locale: en
 lang: en
+tags: [ibn-baz]
-note: false
+translation: false
-uid: tijaniyyah
 category: [sects]
 source: "Majallat al-Buhuth, issue no. 39, pg.
 145-148"
 summary: "Tijaniyyah is an innovated Tariqah and Muslims are not permitted to follow innovated Tariqahs, whether the Tijaniyyah or any other."